LibX-Library-of-Alexandria/LibX/README.md

 \* = Default field

 ### Networking
-- [Add list of network requests by screen ]
-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]

 * User Lists Screen
     * (Read/GET) Query all lists created by user
     * (Create/POST) Create a new list